WebDevSimplified/Web-Dev-Simplified-Official-Blog/content/blog/2020-04/why-everyone-should-learn-programming/index.md

 description: "While not everyone should be a programmer I think it is crucial that everyone learns at least the basics of programming."
 ---

 If you are a frequent reader of my blog then you most likely are learning programming to become a programmer of some form.
-Obviously if you want to be a programmer it make sense to learn programming, but what about everyone else that does not want to be programmer?
+Obviously if you want to be a programmer it make sense to learn programming, but what about everyone else that does not want to be a programmer?
 Should they learn programming?
 I think they definitely should, but probably not for the reasons you think.

 ## What Is Programming?